MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-localenametolcid.md

 ## -returns

 Returns the locale identifier corresponding to the locale name if successful.

 If the supplied locale name corresponds to a custom locale that is the user default, this function returns <a href="/windows/desktop/Intl/locale-custom-constants">LOCALE_CUSTOM_DEFAULT</a>.
-If the locale name corresponds to a custom locale that is not the user default, the function returns <a href="/windows/desktop/Intl/locale-custom-constants">LOCALE_CUSTOM_UNSPECIFIED</a>.

-If the locale provided is a transient locale or a CLDR (Unicode Common Locale Data Repository) locale, then the LCID returned is 0x1000.
+If the locale name corresponds to a custom locale that is not the user default or a transient locale or a CLDR (Unicode Common Locale Data Repository) locale, the function returns <a href="/windows/desktop/Intl/locale-custom-constants">LOCALE_CUSTOM_UNSPECIFIED</a>.

 The function returns 0 if it does not succeed.
 To get extended error information, the application can call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>, which can return one of the following error codes:
 <ul>